 7. Nightlife in Palmanova

-To get an idea of what the nightlife is like in Palmanova, check out the video I made at the beginning of September 2021.
+To get an idea of what Summer nightlife is like in Palmanova, check out the video I made here:

 8. Shopping in Palmanova